The Holidays are stressful at times, right? We know stress can affect everything in our lives – good and bad. We want more good than bad of course.

 - Exercise is a huge stress reliever.
 One of the first things we let go of during the holidays is exercise.
 Even if it’s just walking – do it.
 Make time for it, get the family involved.

 - Something is better than nothing!
 During these hectic times, you’re probably thinking “yea right, how am I to get to the gym with no time.”
 Simple!
 The solution is 20 -30-minute workouts right at home.
-All you need is a pair of dumbbells.
-Still being able to get your workout in will having you tackling the Holidays like a boss!
+All you need is a pair of dumbbells, you’ll still be able to get your workout in.
+We’ll have you tackling the Holidays like a boss!

 - Sleep!
 This is a tough one, I know.
 We are up later than normal, hanging with family and what not, so I know sleep is also lacking during the holidays.
 Do your best to get 6-8 hours at night.
-You’ll feel better, be less grumpy, and it will help to ward off the extra pounds.
+You’ll feel better, be less grumpy, and it will help to ward off the extra pounds and sickness.